benevolenttech/bt-style-guide/README.md

 ## Whitespace

-* Use 4 spaces per indentation level.
+* Use 4 spaces per indentation level, never tabs.
+* Use blank lines as needed to make code more readable.
 * Remove trailing whitespace.

-Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.
+Tip: configure your editor to "show invisibles" to eliminate end of line whitespace and avoid polluting commits.

 **[⬆ back to top](#table-of-contents)**